-The 2022 New York ReLeaf Conference will be July 21-23 in Watertown at Jefferson Community College
+The 2023 New York ReLeaf Conference will be held July 20-22 in Hofstra University, Hempstead NY

 Continuing Education Credits

-Continuing education credits will be available for applicable presentations for DEC pesticide, Society of American Foresters (SAF), International Society of Arboriculture (ISA), Certified Nursery & Landscape Professional (CNLP), American Institute of Certified Planners (AICP), and Landscape Architect (LA).
-Moderators of sessions will have continuing education program information and sign-in sheets at the conference.
-For more information on credits that have been approved, please check www.NYSUFC.org or email email@example.com.
+Continuing education credits may be available for DEC applicators, Society of American Foresters (SAF), International Society of Arboriculture (ISA), Certified Nursery & Landscape Professional (CNLP), and Landscape Architect (LA).
+Information regarding which credits have been approved for applicable presentations will be posted on the website as this information become available.
+Please check www.NYSUFC.org periodically for updated information or email [email protected] with any questions.

 Conference Fees and Registration